SciKit-Surgery/scikit-surgerytutorial02/doc/00_Introduction.rst

 Introduction
 ===============================================

-This is the SNAPPY Tutorial on Software Development for Clinical Translation.
+This is the SciKit-Surgery Tutorial on Software Development for Clinical Translation.
-SNAPPY aims to support users in developing software applications for surgery and medical image computing.
+SciKit-Surgery aims to support users in developing software applications for surgery and medical image computing.
 The aim of this tutorial is to introduce the user to key concepts in software engineering, enabling the user